Josh Patston

-Josh Patston (born 24 September 1998) is an Australian rugby league footballer who plays as a for the Gold Coast Titans in the National Rugby League.
+Josh Patston (born 24 September 1998) is an Australian rugby league footballer who plays as a forward for the Gold Coast Titans in the National Rugby League.

 Background

 Patston was born in Sydney and is of Indigenous (Wiradjuri) descent.

 He was raised in Lismore, where he played his junior rugby league for the Lismore Marist Brothers Rams.

 Playing career

 Early career

 In 2021, after several seasons playing for Marist's NRRRL side, he joined the Tweed Seagulls in the Queensland Cup.

 In 2023, Patston earned a pre-season train and trial contract with the Melbourne Storm and joined their feeder club, the Sunshine Coast Falcons.
 In 2024, while playing for the Burleigh Bears, he underwent pre-season training with the Brisbane Broncos, playing two trial games.

 2025

 Patston joined the Gold Coast Titans for the 2025 preseason on a train and trial contract.
 He began the season playing for the Ipswich Jets.

 In Round 15 of the 2025 NRL season, Patston made his NRL debut for the Titans in a 28–8 win over the Manly Sea Eagles.
 In Round 24, he scored his first NRL try in a loss to the Cronulla Sharks.
 On 27 September, the Titans announced that Patston had signed a two year extension.